green-code-initiative/ecoCode/hackathon/starter-pack.md

 ### Validation of a PR

 Validate your PR or ask to someone who have the permissions to validate your PR

+### Close your rule

+Once your PR is validated, your rule integrates ecoCode.
+In https://github.com/cnumr/ecoCode/projects/1, move it from the "In Progress" column to the "Done" column.
+Well done.